nusolar/training-f23/src/pipeline/step-2/python/setting-up.md

 ## macOS
-If macOS is your operating system of choice, you likely already have Python installed, but the specific version is likely old and best left alone.
+If macOS is your operating system of choice, you likely already have Python installed, but the specific version is probably old and best left alone.
 To get started, open the terminal (Terminal.app in Applications).
 The terminal is an environment where you can control your computer with textual commands instead of a GUI.
 You will use the terminal a lot in your software career.

-> In the terminal, commands are issued follwing the prompt (typically a
+> In the terminal, commands are issued following the prompt (typically a
 > `$` or `>`).
 Commands listed here follow the format `$ [command]`, to
 > indicate the `[command]` is to be run in the terminal.
 When copying
 > these commands, do not copy the leading `$`.